joekenpat/joekenpat/README.md

 # :handshake: Hello!
-My name is Patrick Joel :man: I live in Nigeria :flag-ng:
+My name is Patrick Joel :man: I live in Nigeria 🇳🇬

 ## I am a Software Engineer
 ### About me